Tales of a Fourth Grade Nothing

-Originally, the book featured illustrations by Roy Doty, but all post-2002 reprints of it have omitted the pictures.
+The book originally featured illustrations by Roy Doty, though reprints after 2002 have omitted the artwork.

-The story focuses on a nine-year-old boy named Peter Warren Hatcher and his relationship with his two-and-a-half-year-old brother, Farley Drexel "Fudge" Hatcher.
-He hates the sound of his legal name and prefers Fudge for any and all occasions.
+The story focuses on nine-year-old Peter Warren Hatcher and his relationship with his two-and-a-half-year-old (three years old in Chapter 5) brother, Farley Drexel "Fudge" Hatcher.

 Plot

 Peter is frustrated with the horrendous behavior demonstrated by Fudge, who frequently goes unpunished.
 Peter becomes annoyed with Fudge because he often disturbs his pet turtle, Dribble, which he won at his best friend Jimmy Fargo's birthday party.
-Furthermore, Fudge throws non-stop temper tantrums, goes through a finicky phase of abstaining from eating altogether, and emulates Peter's behavior, throwing tantrums if it is prohibited.
-Nevertheless, their parents, Warren and Anne, dote on Fudge, to Peter's anger and frustration.
+Furthermore, Fudge throws non-stop temper tantrums, goes through a finicky phase of abstaining from eating altogether, emulates Peter's behavior, and throws tantrums if it is prohibited.
+Nevertheless, their parents, Warren and Anne, dote on him, to Peter's anger and frustration.

+For months, Fudge's antics continue; when Warren invites his client, the president of the Juicy-O company, Howard Yarby, and his wife to stay at their apartment during their holiday in New York City, Fudge ends their stay early by frightening Mrs. Yarby and decorating their suitcase with trading stamps.
+Afterward, he goes through a period of refusing to eat, which ends after Warren pours a bowl of cereal over his head, coining the phrase "Eat it or wear it."
+At Central Park, he knocks his front teeth out after catapulting himself off the jungle gym in the playground when he attempts to fly.
+On his third birthday, Anne throws him a birthday party, which proves to be disastrous when he and his friends misbehave.
+When Anne takes Peter and Fudge out for the day, Fudge misbehaves at the dentist's office, shoe store, and hamburger restaurant.
+When Peter is assigned a school project on transportation, Fudge vandalizes his visual aids, and receives a rare spanking from Anne as punishment.
+While Anne is in Boston visiting her sister, Linda, Warren is forced to include Fudge in his ad agency's commercial by his new client, the president of the Toddle-Bike company.
+While taking Peter and Fudge to a movie theater, Fudge takes off when he believes the onscreen bears are real.

-For months, Fudge's antics continue; knocking his front teeth out after catapulting himself off the jungle gym at the playground at Central Park when he decides to fly, vandalizing Peter's school project, and taking off at a movie theater.
-One day, to Peter's absolute misery, he returns home to discover Dribble missing from his bowl, Fudge claiming to have swallowed him.
-These proclamations prove to be correct, and Fudge is rushed to the hospital, where Dribble is extracted, to Anne's relief.
-However, Dribble has died in Fudge's stomach, and no one, especially Fudge, seems to care.
-Peter is devastated over the loss of him; Warren and Anne sympathetically compensate by adopting a dog, and giving ownership of it to Peter, who appropriately names it Turtle in memory of Dribble.
+As summer approaches, Fudge takes Dribble from his bowl and swallows him, much to his family's horror.
+He is rushed to the hospital, where Dribble is expelled, to Anne's relief.
+However, he has died in Fudge's stomach and Peter is devastated over the loss of him; Warren and Anne sympathetically compensate by giving Peter a puppy, which he appropriately names Turtle in memory of Dribble.